 Justin Sun, TRON’s CEO, is an outspoken character.
-He has made some aggressive moves in the business world since TRON’s launch, acquiring companies and not always gaining popularity along the way.
+He has made some aggressive moves in the business world since TRON’s launch, acquiring companies and not always gaining popularity.

 Sun attributed the plagiarism to a translation issue.
-Volunteers were in charge of producing the English version of the whitepaper, and they neglected to include the references.
+Volunteers were in charge of producing the English version of the whitepaper, and they should have included the references.
 The community did not accept this because the Chinese version was similar.

-Additionally, after Sun acquired BitTorrent in 2018, a slew of employees resigned from the P2P file-sharing company.
-They cited concerns over the use of BitTorrent and Sun’s ownership of the TRON network.
-They alleged that Sun owned too many TRON nodes and that the network was not truly decentralized.
+Additionally, after Sun acquired BitTorrent in 2018, several employees resigned from the P2P file-sharing company.
+They cited concerns over using BitTorrent and Sun’s ownership of the TRON network.
+They alleged that Sun owned too many TRON nodes and that the network was not truly decentralised.

 Most shockingly, Bram Cohen also resigned.
 He created BitTorrent in 2004.

 The Network’s Link With DeFi